okta/okta-sdk-java/README.md

 ## Getting started

-To use this SDK you will need to include the following dependencies:
+To use this SDK, you will need to include the following dependencies:

 For Apache Maven: